racket/rhombus/shrubbery/0000-shrubbery.md

 Here are some example shrubberies.
-Each line either uses old indentation to continue a nesting level that was started on a previous line, starts with new indentation and follows a line that ends with `:`, or starts with new indentation and a `|` on the same line.
-A `:` or `|` can also appear in the middle of a line, but that's roughly a shorthand for starting a new indented line after the `:` or before the `|`.
+Each line either uses old indentation to continue a nesting level that was started on a previous line, starts with new indentation and follows a line that ends with `:`.
+A `:` or `|` can also appear in the middle of a line, but that's roughly a shorthand for starting a new indented line after the `:` or starting a new line before the `|` matching the indentation of a previous `|`.
 The complete rules involve more terminology, but that's enough to get a sense of the examples.

 ```
 define identity(x): x

 define fib(n):
-  cond
+  cond:
    | n == 0: 0
    | n == 1: 1
    | else: fib(n-1) + fib(n-2)

 define print_sexp(v):
-  match v
+  match v:
    | empty: display("()")
    | cons(a, d):
-       if is_list(d)
+       if is_list(d):
         | display("(")
           print_sexp(a)
           for (v = in_list(d)):